cattle-ops/terraform-aws-gitlab-runner/README.md

 ```
 docker run -it --rm gitlab/gitlab-runner register
 ```
-Provice the details in teh interactive terminal.
-Once done the token cen found in the GitLab runners section, choose edit to get the token.
+Provide the details in the interactive terminal.
+Once done the token cen found in the GitLab runners section, choose edit to get the token or see the config.toml file.

 ## Usage